edgeee/stepsize-backend-exercise/ARCHITECTURE.md

 Documentation for the REST api can be found in the `docs` folder if needed.

+⚠️ The dispatch service does not automatically create jobs, you will need to send HTTP `POST` requests to the `/api/job` endpoint.

 # Worker
 The worker service subscribes to the nsq topic dispatch publishes jobs onto, when it receives a job it processes it and reports its status to the dispatch service using the dispatch client.